LMMS/assets/README.md

-Welcome to the LMMS samples repository.
+﻿Welcome to the LMMS samples repository.
 Here you can commit your own samples for review by the managers for inclusion in either the library or as a separate pack.

 ### Commit rules:

+#### Legal rules:

-• The samples you commit must be [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
+* The samples you commit must be [CC0](http://creativecommons.org/publicdomain/zero/1.0/).
 We can however give you credit (your name and email) in the about area of LMMS if you please.

-• These samples must be created/recorded by you.
-They can not be taken from any other sample pack or library.
+* These samples must be created/recorded by you.
+They can not be taken from any other sample library or pack.
 The only exception to this rule is if you have a valid way to prove they are CC0.

+#### Technical rules:

-• The samples must be in FLAC 16-bit file format.
+* The samples must be in the [FLAC](https://en.wikipedia.org/wiki/FLAC) [audio file format](https://en.wikipedia.org/wiki/Audio_file_format) with an [audio bit depth](https://en.wikipedia.org/wiki/Audio_bit_depth) of 16-bit, preferably at a [sampling rate](https://en.wikipedia.org/wiki/Sampling_(signal_processing)#Sampling_rate) of [44100 Hz](https://en.wikipedia.org/wiki/44,100_Hz).

+* The samples must be in [mono](https://en.wikipedia.org/wiki/Monaural) files, unless they contain stereo signals.

-• The samples must be normalized to -3dBFS.
+* The samples must be normalized to -3[dBFS](https://en.wikipedia.org/wiki/DBFS).

-• The samples must not contain unnecessary delay or start/end silence.
+* The samples must not contain unnecessary delay or start/end silence.

-• The samples must not contain noise, aliasing, pops or clicks.
+* The samples must contain the least amount possible of unwanted [noise](https://en.wikipedia.org/wiki/Noise), [aliasing](https://en.wikipedia.org/wiki/Aliasing/), pops or clicks.

-• If the samples are synthesized, they must be without added reverberation unless the reverberation is necessary for them.
+* The smaples must be without added [reverberation](https://en.wikipedia.org/wiki/Reverberation) or [delay](https://en.wikipedia.org/wiki/Delay_(audio_effect)) effects unless these effects are necessary for them.

+#### Organizing & naming rules:

-• The samples must be put in the the folder that best describes them.
-If your samples don't belong to one of the existing folders or you are not sure where to put them, please put them in the "Unsorted samples" folder.
+* The samples must be put in the the folder that best describes them.
+If your samples don't belong to one of the existing folders or you are not sure where to put them, please put them in the `Unsorted samples` folder.

-• The samples' filenames must follow the following naming rules:
+* The samples' filenames must follow the following naming rules:

-(1) The filename must be in English.
+1. The filenames must be in English.

-(2) The filename should only use letters and numbers.
+2. The filenames must only use letters and numbers.

-(3) Capitalizing the first letter of the first word only.
+3. Capitalizing the first letter of each word in the filenames.

-(4) If the samples are tuned and have a specific pitch, put their pitch at the end of the filenames between square brackets like this: "Acoustic guitar [A4]".
+4. If the samples are tuned and have defined [pitches](https://en.wikipedia.org/wiki/Pitch_(music)), put their pitch at the end of their filenames between square brackets like this: `Acoustic guitar [A4]`.

-(5) If the samples are loops and have a specific tempo, put their tempo at the end of the filenames between square brackets like this: "Drum loop [120 bpm]".
+5. If the samples are loops and have defined [tempos](https://en.wikipedia.org/wiki/Tempo), put their tempos at the end of their filenames between square brackets like this: `Drum loop [120 bpm]`.

+Note: If the samples have defined pitches and tempo, put their pitches before their tempos like this: `Acoustic guitar [A4, 120 bpm]`.

-(6) If you have multiple samples and you want to version them, use the number sign before the number of each of your samples like this: "Sample #1" and "Sample #2".
+6. If you have multiple related samples and you want to version them, put their number at the end of their filenames after a space.
+If the number of a sample is less than 10, add an initial '0' like this: 'Sample 01' and 'Sample 02'.

-(7) The filename must be clean and decriptive.
+7. The filenames must be neat and decriptive.

-An example of bad naming: "best-Sound-eVeR_1".
+*An example of bad naming: `bEST-sOUND-eVER!_1 A4`.*

-An example of good naming: "Kick drum #1".
+*An example of good naming: `Acoustic guitar 01 [A4]`.*

 ### Definitions:
-`Sample library:` These samples are included in the default installation of LMMS.
+`Sample library`: These samples are included in the default installation of LMMS.

-`Sample packs:` These resource packs will be available for download on the LMMS website, once finished. ~~(http://lmms.io/download/samples)~~ (The page is inactive at the moment).
+`Sample packs`: These resource packs will be available for download on the LMMS website, once finished. ~~(http://lmms.io/download/samples)~~ (The page is inactive at the moment).

 #### Which one should I choose?
 If you have a large amount of samples, you will be better off commiting them as a `sample pack`.
 The `library`'s purpose is to have a small set of good quality samples to get users started.